NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/cloak-of-feline-rest.md

 usage: "worncloak"
 license: "ORC"
 identify:
 description: "This black velvet cloak is featureless and very soft to the touch.
 Upon wearing it for the first time, you're momentarily overwhelmed with a sense of comfort and coziness.
 While wearing this cloak you can comfortably rest in any space, so long as it's not wet or particularly hazardous.
-While sleeping in this cloak you only take a -2 status penalty to auditory Perception checks, rather than a -4 status penalty."
+While sleeping in this cloak you only take a -2 status penalty to auditory [[Skills#Perception|Perception]] checks, rather than a -4 status penalty."
 powerTitle1:
 actionEconomy1:
 type1: